-If you are likely to graduate with a good honours degree (II.1 or better), and are interested in studying for a PhD in Cambridge please apply via the route described below (Admission to the University) using the GRADSAF application procedure.
+If you are likely to graduate with a good honours degree (2.1 or better), and are interested in studying for a PhD in Cambridge please apply via the route described below (Admission to the University) using the APPLICANT PORTAL application procedure.

 Enquiries can also be made by email to firstname.lastname@example.org (or directly to the proposed supervisor in the case of specific details about the project offered).